Antanas Rimvydas Čaplinskas

-Antanas Rimvydas Čaplinskas (28 March 1939 – 13 December 2011) was a Lithuanian energy engineer, historian and prominent author of books about history of Vilnius.
+Antanas Rimvydas Čaplinskas (28 March 1939 – 13 December 2011) was a Lithuanian energy engineer, historian and author of books about history of Vilnius.
 He was a Member of the First Council of the Vilnius city Sąjūdis, later from 1990 to 1995 he worked in the Vilnius City Council.
 In 2008, Čaplinskas was awarded the Statuette of Saint Christopher for his scientific works about Vilnius.